 Use of any electronic communication, including but not limited to, the network, electronic mail, or social networking sites (i.e., Facebook or Twitter) for transmitting anonymous, rude, abusive, harassing or malicious messages is unethical and will result in disciplinary action.

 Communications sent to students' Wheelock College email address may include notification of campus events, course selections and registration, and deadlines regarding financial aid and tuition bills.
 Although students may maintain separate email accounts, students are held accountable for information disseminated to their Wheelock College email addresses and are expected to check their Wheelock email regularly for College communications.
 Students who choose to have their Wheelock College email address forwarded to an alternate email address are also accountable for information communicated by the College via email.
 It is the student's responsibility to read College email communications on a regular basis and to take action in a timely manner, whenever appropriate.

-Questions regarding activation and usage of email accounts or this Policy should be directed to the Office of Information Technology at email@example.com (617) 879-2309.
+Questions regarding activation and usage of email accounts or this Policy should be directed to the Department of Information Technology at http://wheelock.edu/helpdesk or (617) 879-2309.

 Massachusetts law prohibits hazing and imposes criminal penalties not only on those who organize and carry out hazing but also on those who are present and fail to report it.
 Additionally, hazing is a violation of the Student Code of Conduct and students who engage in hazing or fail to report hazing may be subject to sanctions or disciplinary actions.

 The College complies with Massachusetts General Laws Chapter 269, Sections 17, 18 and 19.
 For the purposes of Massachusetts law, hazing is defined as: